melikeozlen/TodoList-ReactRedux/README.md

 # TodoList-ReactRedux

 A todo list application made to learn Redux.
 Redux Toolkit is used.
 Adding, deleting, updating and showing the data in the state are done.
 It is a responsive design.
+Don't forget to give a star :star2:

 -React.JS
 -SCSS